-For a fit body, you need an active lifestyle which is devoid of stress.
+For a fit body, you need an active lifestyle that is devoid of stress.
 We all know this, but how many of us actually follow it in this fast-paced and stress-laden life?

 But how do we know what is good and bad cholesterol?
 Read on to know what Vinata Shetty has to say about cholesterol management in the digital age.